By Ed Staskus

 “Nobody would talk to me here in the Lighthouse the first winter I lived in Wellfleet,” said Susan Rarick.
 “All the other tables were yukking it up, laughing away.
-I would sit here, night after night, and nobody would talk to me.”
+I sat here alone, night after night, and nobody would talk to me.”

-“It wasn’t until Barbara Jordan, who was then the social director of the town, started talking to me that everybody else did, too,” said Ms. Rarick.
-“And I only moved from Provincetown.
+“It wasn’t until Barbara Jordan, who was then the social director of the town, started talking to me that everybody else did, too,” said Suzie.
+“And I only moved to Wellfleet from Provincetown.
 It’s very local here, big time.
 Any small town is like that.
 But, once you’re in you’re in for life.”

-Fewer than three thousand people live in Wellfleet, originally known as Oyster Port, although in the summer the population swells to nearly twenty thousand.
+Fewer than three thousand people live in Wellfleet, first known as Oyster Port, although in the summer the population swells to nearly twenty thousand.
 Almost half of the town is part of the protected Cape Cod National Seashore.
-The rest of Wellfleet is a brief Main Street, winding residential neighborhoods, and a very large harbor.
+The rest of the place is a brief Main Street, winding residential neighborhoods, and a large harbor.

 The Incredible Casuals, featuring a transvestite drummer, were the Sunday afternoon house band for many years.
 But, like the band, not all of Cape Cod where the Beachcomber stands is still there.
-“When I was a kid we had to walk forever from the car, lugging all our stuff, to the beach,” said Ms. Rarick.
+“When I was a kid, we had to walk forever from the car, lugging all our stuff, to the beach,” said Suzie.
 “Not anymore.
 It’s being washed away.
-The winter before last we had a storm that caused twenty years worth of erosion.”
+The winter before last we had a storm that caused twenty years’ worth of erosion.”

-“I feel safe wherever I go, even in the woods, at least right up to hunting season, when you have to start being a little careful,” said Ms. Rarick.
+“I feel safe wherever I go, even in the woods, at least right up to hunting season, when you have to start being a little careful,” Suzie said.

-You can go everywhere in a small town like Wellfleet, although small towns aren’t for everyone.
+You can go everywhere in a small town like Wellfleet, although small towns aren’t for everybody.
 Since many of them don’t have places to go that you shouldn’t necessarily go to, they are sometimes thought of as small-minded.
-But, no matter where you are, it is only small minds that cling to small things.
+But no matter where you go, even the world’s capital cities, it is only small minds that cling to small things.

 Small town life is like working at home, where everybody knows you and you know everybody.
 “I know everybody here in the winter.
 New Englanders are private, not show-offy, which sometimes comes off as cold, but I know all the local stories now.”

-Susan Rarick vacationed on Cape Cod in the 1950s as a child, after her parents immigrated to the United States in the aftermath of the Hungarian Uprising of 1956.
+Zsuzsanna Rarick vacationed on Cape Cod in the 1950s as a child, after her parents immigrated to the United States in the aftermath of the Hungarian Uprising of 1956.
 “My parents didn’t even speak English.
-They said the Massachusetts climate was similar to Hungary’s.
+They said the Massachusetts climate was similar to Hungary’s, so that was settled.
 They came to Framingham with nothing but the clothes on their back.
 The 50s were a different time to come.
 People were welcoming, very welcoming.”